dftfeDevelopers/dftfe-benchmarks/accuracyBenchmarks/README.md

 * **SiSupercellPostprocess**

 This example demonstrates the postprocessing tools,bandstructure and density of states (DOS) plots for 2&times;2&times;2 Si supercell with fully periodic boundary conditions.

+* **Pt3Ni**

+This example demonstrates a hubbard calculation when all the atoms in the simulation have Hubbard correction.
+This is a non-periodic calculation with spin polarization.

+* **TiAl**

+This example demonstrates a hubbard calculation when some of the atoms in the simulation have Hubbard correction.
+This is a periodic gamma-point calculation with spin unpolarization.